Fijishi-Enterprises/BenthicIMG-Analyser/docs/web_server.rst

 - Let's Encrypt certificates expire after 3 months.
 So either get set up with their system of certificate auto-renewal, or remember to make a new certificate before the 3 months are up (there is a reminder-email option).
 - Let's Encrypt issues "domain-validated" TLS certificates.
 There are `different levels of TLS certificates <http://security.stackexchange.com/questions/13453/are-all-ssl-certificates-equal>`__, although whether those levels matter for security is up for debate.
+- LE seems to reject all EC2 domains as part of its policy. `Link <https://community.letsencrypt.org/t/policy-forbids-issuing-for-name-on-amazon-ec2-domain/12692>`__ - "amazonaws.com happens to be on the blacklist Let's Encrypt uses for high-risk domain names (i.e. phishing targets, etc.)."

 .. _postfix: